 The son of a Turtle is always a Turtle.

 Remember, the Bible was primarily written by Jews, to Jews, living in a Jewish culture.
-To the Jews, this idea of “after their own kind” was obvious.
+To the Jews, this idea of “after its own kind” was obvious.
 It was a part of their culture.
-A son is always Exactly the same species as his Father.
+A son is always exactly the same species as his Father.

 Every time, no exceptions.